Shree Ram Singh, Ph.D.

 Stem cells are undifferentiated cells and play a critical role in tissue development, homeostasis, and regeneration.
 Stem cells self-renewal divisions are controlled by intrinsic and extrinsic factors.
 Failure of stem cells function in tissue maintenance results in degenerative diseases, on the other hand, the overproliferation of stem cells results in tumor development (Singh et al., Cell Research 2005; Singh et al., Journal of Cellular and Molecular Medicine 2011; Singh, Current Medicinal Chemistry 2012; Singh, Cancer Letters 2013).
 Our current research is directed toward understanding the molecular genetic mechanisms by which stem cells regulate tissue homeostasis, regeneration, and tumorigenesis.
 We are utilizing Drosophila and mouse models to understand the above mechanisms.

-Recent studies suggest that cancer stem cells (CSCs) are responsible for tumor propagation, relapse, and the eventual death of most cancer patients (Hou and Singh, Current Topics in Developmental Biology, 2017).
+Recent studies suggest that cancer stem cells (CSCs) are responsible for tumor propagation, relapse, and the eventual death of most cancer patients (Singh, Cancer Letters 2013; Hou and Singh, Topics in Developmental Biology, 2017).
 However, very little is known about the biology behind this resistance to therapeutics.
-Recently, we investigated a novel mechanism of stem-cell and transformed stem cell death using adult Drosophila digestive system.
-We found that knockdowns of the COPI/Arf1 pathways selectively killed normal and transformed stem cells through necrosis, by attenuating the lipolysis pathway.
+Recently, we reported a novel mechanism of stem-cell and transformed stem cells (TSCs) death using adult Drosophila digestive system.
+We found that knockdowns of the COPI/Arf1 pathways selectively killed normal and TSCs through necrosis, by attenuating the lipolysis pathway.
 The dying stem cells were engulfed by neighboring differentiated cells through a Draper-Mbc/Rac1-JNK-dependent autophagy pathway.
 We further found that Arf1 inhibitors also killed CSCs in human cancer cell lines.
 These findings together suggest that normal or CSCs, like hibernating animals, primarily rely on lipid reserves for energy and blocking lipolysis starves them to death (Singh et al., Nature 2016).

 My NCBI: Dr. Singh's Biography